 The Nuclear Safeguards Act 2018 establishes a UK nuclear safeguards regime as we leave Euratom, while the Sanctions and Anti-Money Laundering Act 2018 ensures we can continue to impose, update, and lift sanctions and Anti-Money Laundering (AML) regimes.

-In addition, Parliament has passed the Taxation (Cross-border Trade) Bill and is scrutinising the Trade Bill, which will ensure we have functioning customs and trade regimes regardless of the outcome of the negotiations.
+In addition, Parliament is already scrutinising the Taxation (Cross-border Trade) Bill and the Trade Bill, which will ensure we have functioning customs and trade regimes regardless of the outcomes of the negotiations.

 Staffing, infrastructure and policy